spantaleev/matrix-docker-ansible-deploy/docs/installing.md

 Proceed to [Maintaining your setup in the future](#2-maintaining-your-setup-in-the-future) and [Finalize the installation](#3-finalize-the-installation)

-## 2. Maintaining your setup in the future

-Feel free to **re-run the setup command any time** you think something is off with the server configuration.
-Ansible will take your configuration and update your server to match.

-Note that if you remove components from `vars.yml`, or if we switch some component from being installed by default to not being installed by default anymore, you'd need to run the setup command with `--tags=setup-all` instead of `--tags=install-all`.
-See [Playbook tags introduction](#playbook-tags-introduction)

-A way to invoke these `ansible-playbook` commands with less typing in the future is to use [just](https://github.com/casey/just) to run them: `just install-all` or `just setup-all`.
-See [our `justfile`](../justfile) for more information.

 ## 3. Finalize the installation

 Now that services are running, you need to **finalize the installation process** (required for federation to work!) by [Configuring Service Discovery via .well-known](configuring-well-known.md).